spe-uob/2022-SocialMediaContentGenerator/.github/pull_request_template.md

 ## Any strange behavior?

-please write it here if it exists
+Please write it here if it exists

 ## Any other description?

-please write it here if it exists
+Please write it here if it exists